-Starting school or moving up to Junior school
+Starting school or moving up to junior school

 4. Getting the order of your preferences right

-If you live in Buckinghamshire, you can put up to four schools on your application.
+If you live in Buckinghamshire, you can put up to six schools on your application.
 Make sure you complete your application carefully because this will give us the information we need to work out where your child will be on the list for each of the schools you have put down.

 We can only offer a child one school place at any one time.
 When we are allocating places, if we can offer your child more than one school, we will always offer your child a place at the school you have put higher on your application.
 This is why the order you put the schools in is so important and why you should always put them in the order you really want them.
-Make sure you also understand the School Transport rules.
+Details of previous year’s offers are available on our Statistics page and in each school’s entry in Find my child a school place Make sure you also understand the School Transport rules.

 Other things to remember

-- Make sure we receive your application by the deadline of 16 January 2017.
+- Make sure we receive your application by the deadline of 15 January 2021.
 If an application is late we will not look at it until after all those that we received on time.
-The only exception would be if we received your application by 30 January 2017 and you have included evidence which we agree shows why you could not apply on time.
+The only exception would be if we received your application by 29 January 2021 and you have included evidence which we agree shows why you could not apply on time.

-- If we can’t offer any of your preferences, and your child lives in Buckinghamshire, we normally offer a place at the nearest Buckinghamshire school that has a place available.
+- If we can’t offer any of your preferences, and your child lives in Buckinghamshire, we offer a place at the nearest Buckinghamshire school that has a place available.
 This may not be your catchment school.

 - Remember that we cannot guarantee that your child will be offered a place at your catchment school, or any of your preferred schools.